 Circling back to our “great start” strategy, I think you’ll find two concepts you can potentially use beyond our scenario – doing the opposite of conventional wisdom (ex: bypassing pre-opening coaster queues) and leveraging flexibility (ex: Wilderness Pass’s close-proximity coasters).
 I know these are keystone concepts for our family when visiting theme parks in general.

 One last note – If (when) the unexpected happens and you falter a bit out of the gate, take a deep breath and move on.
 You don’t want to get so caught up in missing a great start that you impede the inevitable enjoyment of the rest of your day.
 I say inevitable because you’re at Dollywood…

 …and for that reason, I’m willing to bet you’ll have a great day anyway.

-Finally, if you enjoyed this article, consider supporting an organization that we give to – the International Mission Board – in their work to spread the message of Jesus across this, our spaceship earth.
+If you enjoyed this article, consider supporting an organization that we support – the International Mission Board – in their work to spread the message of Jesus across this, our Spaceship Earth.